alexcpn/alexcpn.github.io/html/NN/ml/8_backpropogation_full.md

   }
 $$

-Using this above and repeating from [Derivative of Softmax Activation -Alijah Ahmed]
+Using this above and from [Derivative of Softmax Activation -Alijah Ahmed]

 $$ \color{red}
   {